veratai/check_miseq/README.md

 - eg. command:
 Rscript ~/RScripts/checkMiSeq_allSamples.R checkMiseq.txt
 - v2 - have all references in the legend, even if 0 reads map to them
-    - make code more efficient by using plyr functions